oracle-livelabs/apex/apex-professional-hol18/introduction.md

 ### Recap

-In the last hands-on lab, you learned to incorporate social sign-in (Google) into the online shopping application.
+In the last hands-on lab, you learned to incorporate multi-level authentication into the online shopping application.

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+Estimated Time: 20 minutes

 ### Objectives